KEisenhart/RepData_PeerAssessment1/PA1_template.md

 Question  1

-Data frame fixed_one was created in an earlier code chunck from a call to function Imputing_NAs, it is the dataset with the filled-in missing values.
+Data frame fixed_one was created in an earlier code chunk from a call to function Imputing_NAs, it is the dataset with the filled-in missing values.
 Now I'm going to add a new column and fill it with either weekend or weekday as appropriate for the data in the date column.

 ```r